This is the multi-page printable view of this section. Click here to print.

 Exception Finding was marked as exempt from action policies by an exception policy.

-External Path Only Finding applies to a transitive dependency that can only be reached via external, non-oss, project path(s).
+External Path Only Finding applies to a transitive dependency that can only be reached via external, non-OSS, project paths.

 First Party Finding applies to a dependency that belongs to the same namespace.